rwtodd/bascat/README.md

 ## Multiple Languages

-The original version I did was in Go (this branch).
-I did several other verisions in other languages, and most of those are in this repo in other branches (e.g. csharp-version, unix-version, etc.)
+The original version I did was in Go (in this branch).
+I did several other verisions in other languages (scala, java, kotlin, fsharp etc.), and most of them are on other branches of this repository.

-## Go Get

-You should be able to install this utility with:

-    go get github.com/rwtodd/Go.Bascat/cmd/bascat

 ## Unprotect Feature